 - Quickly identify and research transactions associated with specific error codes

 - Immediately flag reversal transactions, especially those that exceed specified withdrawal amounts or volume/velocity thresholds

-If you would like to know more about the fraud configuration features that will be unveiled in the new INETCO Insight 7 payment data acquisition and machine learning platform, we invite you to attend this 45 minute webinar on Tuesday, October 1st.
-Alternatively, if you cannot make the webinar and just want to talk about where real-time fraud detection and prevention solutions are going, email me – I’d love to hear from you.
+If you would like to know more about INETCO Insight 7’s new fraud configuration, download our latest whitepaper, INETCO Insight – Machine Learning and Risk Scoring for Real-time Payment Fraud Detection and Prevention, here.
+Alternatively, if you would prefer to skip the read and just want to talk about where real-time fraud detection and prevention solutions are going, email me – I’d love to hear from you.